gregorisbachtsevanos/CodeNex/README.md

 # CodeNex
 ### Welcome to CodeNex!
-This library provides a collection of utility functions designed to simplify and enhance the development experience in React applications.
+CodeNex is a library that provides a collection of utility functions designed to simplify and enhance the development experience in React applications.

 #### Getting Started